Ali Bandegani

 He is one of a handful of UK barristers on the panel of expert counsel for the United Nations High Commissioner for Refugees and is regularly instructed to intervene in cases of significant public importance by organisations such as the UNHCR, Freedom from Torture, Medical Justice, the Helen Bamber Foundation, Detention Action, and the Joint Council for the Welfare of Immigrants.

-Ali is also a guest lecturer at SOAS, University of London on refugee law and procedure and contributes to leading textbooks in the field.
+Ali is also a visiting lecturer at SOAS, University of London on refugee law and procedure and contributes to leading textbooks in the field.

 Public Law